 The client was then arrested by the Torrance Police Department, who came to the HomeGoods store and took her to the Torrance Police Station for booking.

 The case eventually resolved with the client being sentenced to three years of informal probation, with an obligation to pay $906 in court fees (based on a $150 fine plus penalties and assessments), payment of a $435 booking fee to the City of Torrance, completion of the National Association of Shoplifting Prevention online course and, for the probation violation, 30 days in Los Angeles County Jail.
-The client eventually served just two days at the Lynwood jail for women.
+The client eventually served just two days at the Lynwood jail (also called the Century West Regional Detention Center) for women.

-However, her being on probation was a bar to her obtaining a business license.
+However, her being on probation was a bar to her obtaining a business license in the City of Manhattan Beach.
 So she came to Greg Hill to inquire about early termination of probation and then expungement of both her shoplifting convictions.

 Greg expressed concern that the judge would not allow early termination of probation because she did not successfully complete her first term of probation before being arrested for her second shoplifting offense.
 However, the client stated she was willing to take the risk and request early termination of probation nonetheless.